What's In My Cart: 0

 The Dutch wanted to remain neutral throughout the American Revolutionary War with England.
 The Dutch merchants could easily export their goods to the American colonies as long as the British did not see the Netherlands as a threat.
 The American Patriots did receive large amounts of gunpowder, arm, and other goods from the Netherlands during the fight for Independence.

-In 1780, John Adams spent most of his time trying to build a network of relations in the Netherlands and to procure a loan from the Dutch government to help the American cause.
+In 1780, John Adams spent most of his time trying to build a network of relations in the Netherlands and procure a loan from the Dutch government to help the American cause.
 After the surrender of British General Cornwallis at Yorktown, Adams, still in the Netherlands, purchased a large house in "The Hague" which was to become the first embassy in American History.

 Ingredients: cinnamon, aniseed, ginger, coriander, cardamom, nutmeg, mace, allspice, cloves, white pepper